Open to What May Come—Moving Beyond Expectations

 The Inevitable Unpleasantness

 If we’ve only ever opened ourselves to pleasure and pushed away or suppressed the unpleasant, we have no way to deal with these difficult times.
-However, if we’ve taken the mindfully aware approach towards the annoyances and frustrations we encounter, if we’ve chosen to open up and fully experience these moments, we’ve cultivated mindfulness in a way that prepares us for whatever life throws at us.
-We can stay and weather the most challenging situations with a calm strength and steady equanimity rather than being swept away into darkness and despair by the powerful wave of our emotions.
+However, if we’ve taken the mindfully aware approach towards the annoyances and frustrations we encounter if we’ve chosen to open up and fully experience these moments, we’ve cultivated mindfulness in a way that prepares us for whatever life throws at us.
+We can stay and weather the most challenging situations with calm strength and steady equanimity rather than being swept away into darkness and despair by the powerful wave of our emotions.

 You could practice this approach the very next time you come onto your yoga mat.
 Before you begin moving, take a moment to sit and be still.
 Contemplate what motivates you to practice.
 Acknowledge this motivation and then put it aside.
 Open yourself to whatever might come up today.
 Try not to expect anything; in this way, everything will open up to you.